mbravosoto/stellar-token-full-stack-project/README.md

 ```

 ## 🎯 Result

 The page shows a button to connect the wallet:

 ![Wallet Button](img/waiting_connection.png)

 It will open Freighter in order to allow connection:

 ![Wallet Connected](img/connecting.png)

 Once connected, the public key will be shown:

 ![Wallet Connected](img/connected.png)

 Another button will be available then to validate the balance in the account:

 ![Balance](img/check_balance.png)

-It corresponds to the balance validated directly with the Smart Contract.
+It corresponds to the balance validated directly with the Smart Contract:

 ![Balance Check](img/balance_check.png)

 ## 🗂️ Project Structure